JordyMcIntyre/placeos-obsidian-quartz/content/Content/AI as the Next Interface Transforming Commercial Buildings.md

 topics:
 - "[[AI]]"
 tags:
-- "#AIBuildings"
+- "#aibuildings"
-- "#SmartBuildings"
+- "#smart/buildings"
-- "#FutureOfWork"
+- "#futureofwork"
-- "#BuildingTech"
+- "#buildingtech"
-- "#AIInnovation"
+- "#innovation"
 ---

 **AI is in the Building.**